BidGithub2022/OpenShiftVirtualization/README.md

 ![Screenshot 2024-04-03 at 6 58 59 PM](https://github.com/BidGithub2022/OpenShiftVirtualization/assets/113651761/faba85f3-6566-4db9-8a15-a1a53acdf04e)

-## You will see PVC , PV and pods status on OCP console:
+## You will see PVC , PV and cdi-upload pod status on OCP console:

 ![Screenshot 2024-04-03 at 6 59 20 PM](https://github.com/BidGithub2022/OpenShiftVirtualization/assets/113651761/8f62d7cf-7a9e-444a-9fda-41c72bdb6f4a)